The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Cabo, Mexico: Julie Byrd of CaboVillas.

 Julie Byrd is convinced that Los Cabos, at the tip of Mexico’s Baja Peninsula, scores a traveler’s hat trick: stunning natural beauty, wide-ranging daytime activities and nightlife, and genuinely hospitable locals.
 Byrd’s portfolio of properties includes a range of more than 100 luxurious villas and condos suitable for families, couples, and party-hearty groups of friends.
-Her frequent trips to Cabo mean that she has deep roots and intimate connections there—you might even think she lived there, given all the Cabo intel in her Twitter feed (she actually lives in Santa Cruz, California).
+Her frequent trips to Cabo mean that she has deep roots and intimate connections there.
 Byrd and her Cabo-based concierge team are available 24/7 during every client’s trip.
 In addition to villa rentals, they can arrange fishing and yacht charters, ground transportation, destination weddings and other celebrations, and guided tours.
 A foodie at heart, Byrd has strong opinions on everything from locals-mostly taquerias to fine dining.
-(For a firsthand account of renting a house through Cabo Villas, read How to Find the Perfect Vacation Rental.)
-Julie was also included in Perrin’s People, Wendy’s award-winning list of top travel specialists, which was published annually in Condé Nast Traveler magazine from 2000 to 2013.

 Where to Rent

 The smaller private developments along the Corridor between Cabo San Lucas and San José del Cabo.
-Many of these developments are close to excellent golf courses, have their own lovely beaches, and offer a sense of tranquility, security, and privacy.
+Many of these developments are just minutes to excellent golf courses and peaceful beaches, and offer a sense of tranquility, security, and privacy.
+The Fundadores area of Puerto Los Cabos is particularly outstanding, with gorgeous villas, great golf, and a convenient location close to charming San José del Cabo.

 Most overrated location

-On a beach where you cannot swim in the water.
-You’ll save money by selecting a villa higher on the hillside, where you’ll also benefit from a much better view.
-I also think it’s not worth paying more just to be near one of the many five-star resorts.
+A beachfront property where you cannot swim in the water.
+(A number of beaches in Cabo are not safe for swimming due to strong currents.)
+You’ll save money by selecting a villa higher on the hillside, where you’ll also benefit from a much better ocean view.
+Julie also think it’s not worth paying more just to be near one of the many five-star resorts.
 While their restaurants and spas are generally open to the public, the other facilities aren’t.

 Best location for a beachfront villa